 In this post we answer the question, “what is a supplemental tax bill?”

 If you purchased a home in LA County you should expect to receive Supplemental Tax Bill, in addition to your property tax.
-Basically, new homeowners must pay the County for the difference between what the taxes were for the seller, and what they are now for the new buyer.
-Also, even if you use an impound account to pay your property taxes, please know, this supplemental tax bill will NOT be paid from your impound account.
+Basically, new homeowners must pay the County for the difference between the last assessed home value and the new assessed value.
+Also, even if you use an impound account to pay your property taxes, please know, this supplemental tax bill will come directly from the county assessors office and NOT be paid from your impound account.
 You must pay the supplemental tax directly!
 In some instances this can be a very nasty and expensive surprise!
 On a positive note, if the amount of the new assessed value of the home is less than the old value, the new owners would receive a refund!

 The supplemental tax bill requires a one time prorated amount starting from the time your escrow closes until the time the Assessor learns that there is a new owner and sends a new, updated tax bill, based on the new assessed value.
 Unfortunately, this process can take 6 to 9 months and even if the new homeowner was informed of this, it’s often forgotten because it takes so darn long for the assessor to catch up.
 Keep in mind, even though this is a one time payment, depending on the date of purchase you could receive two separate bills equaling the full, one time payment.